You are listening to the Sean Hannity Radio Show Podcast.

 That's right.

-And this was Hillary Clinton way back when in Arkansas, in which she was claiming that she her whole life was dedicated to helping young women and um that uh that the um That was her narrative at the time.
+And this was Hillary Clinton way back when in Arkansas, in which she was claiming that her whole life was dedicated to helping young women.

-The CIA has to take seriously these charges that women say when they're raped, they take that charge seriously.
+Has to take seriously these charges that women say when they're raped, they take that charge seriously.

 You're absolutely right.

-Well, you can add to that though, the Clinton Foundation money from countries like Saudi Arabia.
+Well, you can add to that, though, the Clinton Foundation money from countries like Saudi Arabia.

-How does she get away with it all the time though, Ed?
+How does she get away with it all the time, though, Ed?

-She gets away with everything.
+She gets away with it.

 She's always gotten away with everything.

-She's gotten away with everything since uh Bill Clinton was raping and harassing women in in Arkansas, and the um the the police w were backing up Bill Clinton instead of the women.
+She's gotten away with everything since Bill Clinton was raping and harassing women in Arkansas.

-And it's been true with Whitewater and Travel Gate and you know, the uh Rose Law firm billings, you name it, everything is she's gotten away with, and she just got away with the emails when um Jim Comey, the director of the FBI refused to uh recommend an indictment, even though he said she was extremely negligent.
+And she just got away with the emails when Jim Comey, the director of the FBI, refused to recommend an indictment, even though he said she was extremely negligent.

-Which by the way, is that's the legal standard, you know, using those words specifically because that's what the statute says.
+Using those words specifically because that's what the statute says.

 That's right.